C0D1UM/technical-standard/django/queryset/README.md

     do_something(matched_person)
 ```

-The reason is calling a single `.first()` will hit database only one.
-But when we call `.exists()`, it hits.
-Calling `.get()` will hits database again.
-Makes the second method to hit database twice which is a bad idea.
+- Calling `.first()` method will hit database only one time, and you will also get the object.
+- Calling `.exists()` method hit database one time, then calling `.get()` hit database one more time.

+In this case, using `.first()` has better performance since it hit database only one.

+You can read more about [When QuerySets are evaluated](https://docs.djangoproject.com/en/3.1/ref/models/querysets/#when-querysets-are-evaluated).

 ### Avoid filtering across many relationship